sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 ### Multiple Handlers with a Single Matching Contact

-This configuration we have two handlers `email` and `slack` a contact `support` configured.
+In this configuration we have two handlers,`email` and `slack`, and a contact `support` configured.
 The `support` contact has a configuration override for only `email` that will change the default `to` email address from "default@example.com" to "support@sensuapp.com".
 The `support` contact does not have a handler override for the `slack` handler.

 {{< highlight json >}}
 {